Breathing & Meditation

 Uneven counts: Use a metronome app set to one beat per second until your internal timing develops.

-Discomfort with empty hold: This is common for Vata types.
-Shorten the empty hold to 1-2 counts until it becomes comfortable.
+Discomfort with empty hold: Common for Vata types.
+Shorten the empty hold to 1 or 2 counts until it becomes comfortable.

-Falling asleep: This is common for Kapha types.
+Falling asleep: Common for Kapha types.
 Sit upright, keep eyes slightly open, and use the energising Kapha pattern.

 Combining Box Breathing with Other Practices